-Starting a non-profit organization can bring you a great entrepreneurship experience.
-It creates a chance to help community and make difference.
-Yet, starting a non-profit organization is similar to starting other types of businesses with profit.
+Starting a non-profit organization can bring you an excellent entrepreneurship experience.
+It creates a chance to help the community and make a difference.
+Starting a non-profit organization is similar to starting other types of businesses with profit.
 There are some steps you should consider to be successful.
 Here, you can find some of those steps:

-Step 1: Be organized and do your homework
+Step 1: Be organized and did your homework

 If you are planning to start a non-profit organization, you should ask yourself these questions:

-The most important parts of your business plan are the cost of your organization and potential operating costs in the future.
+The most important parts of your business plan are the cost of your organization and potential operating expenses in the future.
 Some start-up expenses are:

-To clearly know what you need, you can talk to state authorities or legal consultants.
+To know what you need, you can talk to state authorities or legal consultants.

 Step 2: Start Your Non-Profit Organization and Adjust Its Management

-Choose a creative and relevant name: This step is important because it will represent your brand.
+Choose a creative and relevant name: This step is crucial because it will represent your brand.
 You should check if the name you chose is compatible with the rules.

-Create a Management Board: This board has an important place within the organization and it should be devoted to the organization.
-The board will be legally responsible for the mission and the vision of the organization.
+Create a Management Board: This board has a prominent place within the organization, and it should be devoted to the organization.
+The committee will be legally responsible for the mission and the vision of the organization.
 Board requirements may depend on the state.

 Prepare a draft of your by-law with your Management Board.
 It will serve as a hand guide.
-You should also have an Articles of Incorporation and you will need it for tax-exempt application.
+You should also have an Articles of Incorporation, and you will need it for the tax-exempt application.